clo4/run-fig/README.md

-# Run a Fig spec as a CLI

-An experimental JavaScript library (Deno) for building fast command-line tools.
+# CLI4

+> I've written a few other CLI libraries over the years.

+Save dev time by using a declarative schema to define your CLI.
+Save CPU time because it's _fast_.

-In three points:
+This library in three points:

 - **Speed:** beats [Cliffy Command](https://cliffy.io) and
   [Deno's own std/flags](https://deno.land/std/flags) in benchmarks